We're pleased to offer the following services in the Greater Phoenix Metropolitan Area:

 Emergency & Urgent Care

 Emergencies are seen by special arrangement only.
-For evening or weekend emergencies, please call our office at 602-953-9541.
-If there is nobody in the office to answer the phone, you may leave a message, and Dr. Greene will be paged.
+For evening, weekend, or Holiday emergencies, please call our office at 602-953-9541.
+If there is nobody in the office to answer the phone, you may leave a message, and one of our staff will call you back (unless it’s the middle of the night).

 At Phoenix Veterinary Internal Medicine Services, we primarily see the following types of pets: